acidhelm/challonge_mgr/README.md

 URL to see the kiosk, which shows the teams in the current match and the next two upcoming matches.

+The kiosk view automatically refreshes itself.
+You can set how often it refreshes with the `Rails.configuration.kiosk_refresh_time` config variable.
+You can also override that value by passing the time in seconds in the URL, for example `/kiosk/<tournament_id>&t=30`.

 # Features for streams

 If you use Xsplit for broadcasting, Challonge Mgr can automatically update the